Here in Riverside at Belmont Park on a warm summer's day and in the background

 Here in the front garden at Belmount Park which was in Riverside everyone

-Middle row consists of Audrey Whiteside, Christine
+Middle Row: consists of Audrey Whiteside, Christine

 Butcher, Jean Knox, Kathryn Wilson, Valerie Wilson, Nicky Wilson, May Rankin,

 Unknown, Arthur Butcher Jnr and Reba McMaster.

-In the front row are Unknown, Unknown, James Wilson
+Front Row: are Unknown, Unknown, James Wilson